RobThree/SAC9010QC-SAC12010QC/README.md

 # Reverse engineered SAC9010QC/SAC12010QC IR protocol
 Reverse engineered IR protocol for HomeFit Living / Alaska SAC9010QC/SAC12010QC remote control based on an NEC 756504012 IC.
+It is [apparently](https://www.aliexpress.com/wholesale?SearchText=Gree+Y512) also known as the "Gree Y502 / Y512" remote and the silkscreen on the PCB states "Gree 5I2".

 If you want to go straight to the juicy parts, go checkout [Docs/Protocol.md](Docs/Protocol.md).